bradsec/ComfyUI_RandomPerson/README.md

 # Random Person Description - Custom node for ComfyUI

 Generates a randomised, structured physical description of a person for use in image generation prompts.
-Every attribute is drawn from curated JSON data files tuned for realistic, unambiguous output with SDXL and Flux models.
+Every attribute is drawn from curated JSON data files tuned for realistic, unambiguous output image generation models.

 ![node](samples/node.png)